TKobina/Alyson/README.md

 * Use SeederClass and seed_mock.rake to generate mock data
   * Prerequisites:
     * Faker gem
+    * Devise gem
-    * Storing gmail account for testing and a password in the application credentials
+    * Gmail account for testing & a test password in the application credentials
       * Using credentials.yml.enc to store a base gmail account for testing
         * rails credentials:edit
         * add line with the base "username" (everything before the @gmail.com):